kuleje/kuleje/README.md

 ### Hi there 👋

 I'm Filip (he/him), I'm the Operations Manager at Otwarte Klatki.
 I like tabular data and building stuff in Minecraft.
-I edit my files in Spacemacs (evil mode), sometimes Jupyter Lab.
+I edit my files in Doom Emacs (evil mode), sometimes Jupyter Lab.